transloadit/uppy/website/src/docs/companion.md

 export COMPANION_HIDE_WELCOME="true"
 # disables the metrics page, defaults to false
 export COMPANION_HIDE_METRICS="true"
+# prefix all log entries with this value - useful for multiple instances
+export COMPANION_LOGGER_PROCESS_NAME="companion"

 # use this in place of COMPANION_PATH if the server path should not be
 # handled by the express.js app, but maybe by an external server configuration